Human food: Food preparation

-While many foods can be eaten raw, many also undergo some form of preparation for reasons of safety, palatability, texture, or flavor.
-At the simplest level this may involve washing, cutting, trimming, or adding other foods or ingredients, such as spices.
+While many foods can be eaten raw, many also undergo some form of preparation for reasons of safety, palatability, texture, or flavour.
+At the simplest level, this may involve washing, cutting, trimming, or adding other foods or ingredients, such as spices.
 It may also involve mixing, heating or cooling, pressure cooking, fermentation, or combination with other food.
 In a home, most food preparation takes place in a kitchen.
 Some preparation is done to enhance the taste or aesthetic appeal; other preparation may help to preserve the food; others may be involved in cultural identity.
 A meal is made up of food which is prepared to be eaten at a specific time and place.

 Animal preparation

 The preparation of animal-based food usually involves slaughter, evisceration, hanging, portioning, and rendering.
 In developed countries, this is usually done outside the home in slaughterhouses, which are used to process animals en masse for meat production.
 Many countries regulate their slaughterhouses by law.
-For example, the United States has established the Humane Slaughter Act of 1958, which requires that an animal be stunned before killing.
-This act, like those in many countries, exempts slaughter in accordance with religious law, such as kosher, shechita, and dhabīḥah halal.
+For example, the United States established the Humane Slaughter Act of 1958, which requires that an animal be stunned before killing.
+This act, like those in many countries, exempts slaughter following religious law, such as kosher, shechita, and dhabīḥah halal.
 Strict interpretations of kashrut require the animal to be fully aware when its carotid artery is cut.

 On the local level, a butcher may commonly break down larger animal meat into smaller manageable cuts, and pre-wrap them for commercial sale or wrap them to order in butcher paper.
 In addition, fish and seafood may be fabricated into smaller cuts by a fishmonger.
-However, fish butchery may be done on board a fishing vessel and quick-frozen for the preservation of quality.
+However, fish butchery may be done on board a fishing vessel and quick-frozen for the preservation of the quality.